openstack/python-openstackclient/doc/source/commands.rst

     verb_object = fully.qualified.module.vXX.object:VerbObject

-For example, the 'list user' command fir the Identity API is identified in ``setup.cfg`` with::
+For example, the ``list user`` command for the Identity API is identified in ``setup.cfg`` with::

     openstack.identity.v3 =